gerardroche/sublime-phpunit/README.md

 ### phpunit.save_all_on_run

-Write out all buffers that have changes *before* running tests.
+Save all dirty buffers (views that have unsaved changes) *before* running tests.

 ```
 "phpunit.save_all_on_run": false